antontvyt/Translations/README.md

-# Translations
+# YouClipped Language Translations
-Language translations for YouClipped
+Please use example.js as a template.